plotly/academy/_react/3-with-plotly.md

 }
 ```

 Now that we have the necessary data in our state, we need to do something with it!
-Lets render some text saying "The current temperature on some-date is some-temperature°C!" if we have a date selected, and otherwise show the current date.
+Let's render some text saying "The current temperature on some-date is some-temperature°C!" if we have a date selected, and otherwise show the current date.
 We thus need to adapt the `render` method of our `App` component to include that.
 We check if `this.state.selected.temp` exists (i.e. isn't `null`, the default value), and if it does we render the text with `this.state.selected`:

 ```JS
 // App.js